asrafathima04/OIBSIP/README.md

 It’s a beginner level project and helped me understand user input and conditions better :)

 **Project by:** Asra Fathima 🌷

+---

+### Task-3 : Random Password Generator

+This is my third task for the Oasis Infobyte Python Internship.
+I created a simple random password generator using Python that lets the user:
+- Choose the password length.
+- Include letters, numbers, and symbols.
+- Get a random strong password instantly.

+It’s a beginner-friendly project and helped me learn about loops, randomization, and character handling in Python.

+Project by: Asra Fathima 🌸